 Highlights: Dominant, Calm, Alert

-Bold, sturdy and sharp, the Caucasian Shepherd comes across as the ideal protector.
+Bold, sturdy yet sharp, the Caucasian Shepherd comes across as the ideal protector or guard dog.
 And for many generations, this mastiff dog breed has assisted shepherds in the Caucasus Mountains to herd and guard livestock.

 Nowadays, this protective streak expresses itself through guard duty work with the military or the police personnel.
 Even so, training this independent and intelligent dog isn’t a walk in the park.
 It should be entrusted to someone highly experienced.